Adedejiosvaldo/hng12_stage_2_be/Readme.md

-# HNG12 Stage 1 Backend Task
+# HNG12 Stage 1 Backend Task API

 This is a **Number Classification API** that classifies numbers based on certain mathematical properties and returns a fun fact.
 The API checks if the number is **Armstrong**, **Perfect**, **Odd**, or **Even**.
 Additionally, it fetches a fun fact from the [Numbers API](http://numbersapi.com/#42) related to the given number.